srizzo/code2code/README.markdown

 # What is it

-code2code is an eclipse plugin to allow Rails generators like functionality on java (or other) projects.
-Its main goal is to allow anyone to create very easily custom generators.
+code2code is an eclipse plugin to generate code from templates.
+It allows Rails generators like functionality on java (or whatever) projects.
+Its main goal is easy generator creation by using known template engines, such as Freemarker, Velocity and Groovy Template Engine and very few configuration.

-# A Generator Example
+# A Minimal Generator Example

-Structure:
+Generator structure:

     generators/
-      GerenatorName.generator/
+    |-- GerenatorName.generator/
-        templates/
+        |-- templates/
-          SomeTeplate.txt.ftl
+            |-- SomeTeplate.txt.ftl
             ...
-        templates.ftl
+        |-- templates.ftl
-        params.ftl
+        |-- params.ftl

 SomeTemplate.txt.ftl:

     Hello ${name}!!!
+    ...

 templates.ftl: